How to Develop Self Discipline and Why It’s Important

 Here’s the thing: Most of us want the product of discipline without the pain of discipline.
 But we can’t have the rewards without the process.

 In other words, we want to be physically healthy and lose weight, but we don’t want to give up junk food.
 We want to form a strong habit of prayer but don’t want to look away from our phones.
-So we want to build self-discipline while avoiding a restrictive lifestyle.
+So we want to build self-discipline while avoiding unhealthy habits and a restrictive lifestyle.

 We all want to experience good things as soon as possible.
 But self-discipline requires patience.
 Fortunately, God can help us find the power to change, so we can become self-disciplined.